10 Things to Get Most Excited About on WWE Programming in 2019

 Evans is one of the most overlooked and underrated performers in NXT, as she has all the tools to carry her far in WWE.
 Expect the rocket to be strapped to her, as she's going places and will be stealing the show in no time.

 Finally, Cross is about as good a definition of a breath of fresh air for the women's division as you can get.
-Her character is unlike any other woman on Raw or SmackDown, and she's proven she can be interesting as both a heel and a babyface.
+Her character is unlike any other woman on Raw or SmackDown, and she's proved she can be interesting as both a heel and a babyface.

-There is always so much potential for NXT Superstars and this crop of talent is in a great spot to make a big splash very soon.
+There is always so much potential for NXT Superstars, and this crop of talent is in a great spot to make a big splash very soon.

 One of the earliest gifts in the year for WWE fans is the Royal Rumble pay-per-view.
 Not only is it the start of The Road to WrestleMania and a chance to see titles change hands in preparation for the big show, but it also features the titular Royal Rumble matches, which are many fans' favorite gimmicks of the year.